sdminonne/acm-mechanics/README.md

+# Rationale

-This repository contains the files and configuration needed to run the `acm-mechanics` documentation.
+This repository contains the files and configuration needed to run the `acm-mechanics` documentation websit.e

+# Contributing

 To run locally one should execute